sequelize/website/versioned_docs/version-6.x.x/getting-started.md

 ## Logging

 By default, Sequelize will log every SQL query to console.
-To customize this behavior, use the `options.logging` option (defaults to `console.log`) and define the function that gets executed every time Sequelize would log something.
+To customize this behavior, use the `logging` option (defaults to `console.log`) and define the function that gets executed every time Sequelize would log something.
 By default, only the first log parameter of log function call is displayed.
 For example, for query logging the first parameter is the raw query and the second is the Sequelize object.

-Common useful values for `options.logging`:
+Common useful values for `logging`:

 ```js
 const sequelize = new Sequelize('sqlite::memory:', {